-Our poor mirror was so plain, so last week, my husband created a frame out of barnwood, and got it installed.
-Love how it turned out!
+Our poor mirror was so plain, so last week we framed the mirror and I love how it turned out!

 I started out with the idea of framing some free botanical printables I found on Pinterest, but when they printed, the coloring was really weird, and I was not loving them.
 I decided to keep searching my Pinterest Printables Board and found a few hymn lyrics that I liked; but when printed, they didn’t look cohesive.
 Time to try something on my own.
 I played around in PicMonkey, and found a font that was perfect.
 I ended up going simple, and I love them.

 Here are a few more before and afters…